DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: performance on engineering problems

 \subsection{Three-bar truss design problem}

 Here, we consider the three-bar truss design problem.
 The goal is to minimize the volume subject to stress constraints.
-The detailed description of the problem is given in \cite{Ray2003}, while in \cref{prob:Three-bar}, we provide a brief description and mathematical formulation.
+A detailed description of the problem is given in \cite{Ray2003}, while in \cref{prob:Three-bar}, we provide a brief description and mathematical formulation.

 A comparison of found solutions and performance metrics is shown in \cref{tab:three}.
 Here, hybridized \directcemin{} was the most efficient optimizer.
-However, none of the algorithms had any difficulty solving this problem, and they found the solution in less than one-second time.
+However, none of the algorithms (with the proper input parameters) had any difficulty solving this problem, and they found the solution in less than one-second time.